augustl/traffic-police/README.md

 # traffic-police

 A routing library for Clojure.
 Works with Ring out of the box.
 Can be extended to support any request/response scenario using a method+path semantic for routing.
+Clout is used for path matching (same as Compojure).

 ## Nested routes